devel0/scurve-speed-eval/scurve-impulse-stepper/README.md

 ### example02

-This example drive 10 motors at same time of 390ms with waiting of 2s generating an impulses from 0.125rev to 3rev issueing target speed for the 3rev case of
+This example drive 10 motors at same time of 390ms with waiting of 2s generating impulses from 0.125rev to 3rev issueing target speed for the 3rev case of

 <!-- $$
 \large